frankhereford/katamino/README.md

     * Non-breaking changes require zero SQL authorship
       * Complex or breaking changes (like the not-null example above), give you SQL and let you decide how to handle it
       * Squash multiple migrations in a feature-branch into one for the merge
+    * This is still an unforgiving, complex problem, but it's so helpful to have tooling for it
   * Prisma schema language
     * 😔 Views are [not supported](https://github.com/prisma/prisma/issues/678) out of the box, yet
   * Prototyping `prisma db push`